 Before adjourning, the board voted to move into executive session to discuss three different matters.
 That included a security issue concerning county property, litigation and economic development.
 No action had been announced at the time of posting.

 The next scheduled meeting of the board of supervisors will be at 10 a.m.
-Monday, March 1.Board of Supervisors, closing, emergency, garbage, ICE, New Albany, Northeast Mississippi, roads, Union County
+Monday, March 1.Board of Supervisors, closing, emergency, garbage, ICE, Northeast Mississippi, roads, Union County